Nonlinear shallow-water waves with vertical odd viscosity: Conclusion

 \section{Conclusion}

 We have derived nonlinear models describing 3D nonlinear shallow water waves in fluids with nearly vertical odd viscosity, using the results for coarse-grained two-dimensional vortex fluids~\cite{Wiegmann2014}.
 Our long-wave isotropic model is an odd-viscous analogue to the Serre equations.
 Odd viscosity enters these equations through typical stress-gradients and, more surprisingly, through terms containing stresses without gradients.
 We further simplify the model using a hierarchy of weakly nonlinear unidirectional approximations, leading to KP (as well as the rotation-modified KP), KdV, Ostrovsky, and nonlinear Schr\"{o}dinger equations with odd-viscous contributions.
-Surprisingly, in the odd-viscous KP equation, odd viscosity acts analogously to a surface tension term and may lead to lump solitary waves.
+Through these various reductions we can understand the different manifestation of internal rotation (odd viscosity) versus external rotation (Coriolis forces) on free surface flows.
+Internal rotations result in surface-tension like effects on the free surface and chiral effects on velocity fields, also allowing for long solitary wave solutions.
+For example, in the odd-viscous KP equation, odd viscosity acts analogously to a surface tension term and leads to lump solitary waves together with an induced chiral flow.
+The effects of external rotations alone have been well studied but, for example, preclude long solitary wave solutions enabling instead wavepacket solitary waves.

 Odd viscosity is prevalent across many physical systems composed of rotating constituents.
 These include electrons subject to a magnetic field in two-dimension quantum Hall probes~\cite{avron1995viscosity, berdyugin2019measuring}, and classical chiral active fluids composed of self-rotating particles~\cite{banerjee2017odd, soni2019, han2021fluctuating}.
 To fix a context, we have focused on a classical vortex fluid, for which odd viscosity can be derived from microscopic models~\cite{Wiegmann2014}.
 More generally, many-vortex systems span from quantum states in superfluid helium and cold atomic gases to planetary oceans and atmospheres.
 In all these cases, we envision exotic solitons on free surfaces, whose specific dynamics remain to be explored.